 The Influence of Colonial History on Modern Caribbean Cuisine

-Overview: The Caribbean as a Global Kitchen Laboratory
+Caribbean Global Kitchen

 The Caribbean is perhaps the world’s most profound example of "fusion" cuisine, though the term often feels too clinical for a history born of conflict and survival.
 It is a biological and cultural crossroads where 15th-century maritime expansion met 18th-century plantation economies.
 Modern Caribbean food is not a single entity; it is a layered stratigraphic record of every group that touched its shores.